Long Term Care Ombudsman Program

 Senior Community Service Employment Program (SCSEP)

 Are you over 55 and looking for work?
 SCSEP might be for you.
-SCSEP is a community service and work-based training program that promotes economic self-sufficiency for older workers.
-Assignments are at a variety of non-profit or government agencies.
+SCSEP is a community service and work-based training program that promotes economic self-sufficiency for older workers by providing part-time employment at the current minimum wage.
+Participants are placed as a variety of non-profit or government agencies.
 Training is provided to help you gain the skills needed to obtain work outside of the program.
-If you’re at least age 55 and have a limited income Eligibility rules apply.
+Eligibility rules apply including; you must be at least age 55 or older, unemployed, and have a limited income.
 Call (800) 219-2273 ext.
-261 for more information.
+261 for more information or email Connie at: firstname.lastname@example.org.

 Senior Companion and Foster Grandparent: Volunteers must be age 55 or older and meet income eligibility requirements.
 Volunteers serve an average of 20 hours per week in community settings and receive an hourly non-taxable stipend and other benefits.
 For more information go to www.nemcsa.org or call 1-877-222-9043